Fairey Albacore: Background

 Furthermore, the Albacore provided numerous amenities for the benefit of its crew, such as its fully enclosed cockpit, a central heating system, a windscreen wiper for the pilot, and lavatory.
 In the event of a water landing, the aircraft was also fitted with an automatic liferaft deployment system to assist in the crew's survival.
 The armament of the Albacore typically included a single fixed forward-firing machine gun in the upper starboard wing, while the rear cockpit was provided with either a single or twin Vickers K machine gun.
 It could carry a maximum under-wing bomb load of four 500 lb bombs.

 The wings of the Albacore were of an equal span and were foldable for more compact stowage onboard aircraft carriers.
-These wings, which were covered by fabric, featured relatively large flaps that were hydraulically-actuated and could also act as air brakes during dives.
-Akin to the preceding Swordfish, it was capable of dive bombing; it was capable of diving at speeds of up to 215 knots (400 km/h) IAS irrespective of the positioning of the flaps.
-According to the wartime pilot Eric Brown, the Albacore was relatively steady throughout the dive, while the recovery was typically both smooth and relatively easy to perform.
+They were covered by fabric, had relatively large flaps which were hydraulically-actuated and could also act as air brakes during dives.
+Like the Swordfish, it was capable of dive bombing; it could dive at speeds of up to 215 knots (400 km/h) IAS irrespective of the positioning of the flaps.
+According to test pilot Eric Brown, the Albacore was relatively steady throughout the dive, while the recovery was typically both smooth and relatively easy to perform.